-BHSC Swim School runs termly on a Thursday evening and is divided into two sessions – 1 swimming widths and the 2nd swimming lengths.
+BHSC Swim School runs termly on Tuesday and Thursday evenings and each night is divided into two sessions – 1 swimming widths and the 2nd swimming lengths.
 The widths session is geared towards entry level swimmers (usually 5 years +) and developing the strokes and skills necessary for them to progress in to length swimming.
 Upon moving into the 2nd session the focus then turns more to preparing the swimmers for life in the Junior squads – lane etiquette; lap timing etc as well as reinforcing learnt skills and developing the stamina required at squad level.
 BHSC Swim School is grouped in to coloured hats, with each stage working on both specific and general elements of the overall programme – a programme that is set in line with National Standards yet further developed uniquely to meet the needs of the wider club structure and effectively prepare swimmers for squad training.

 The 5 colour groups are white, green, blue, black and red and each group is subdivided so that there are 2 stage processes within that colour (see graphic).
 Progression can be made at any time at the discretion of the teachers and Head Coach and following assessment periods that run once termly.
 The assessment strategy is not only to support group movements but also to aid the teachers in their ongoing screening protocols required to ensure the effective development of each swimmer.